haduigon/react-native-webview/README.md

 # Reflection

 It took 23 uploaded builds to create App for both stores.
-I had thought it would be easy but it wasn't %)
+I had thought it would be easy but it wasn't :D